osoco/set-square/README.md

-If you build your own images for third-party services such us Tomcat, MariaDB, RabbitMQ, etc., and the only difference from the image's point of view is the version of the package it bundles, then *set-square* alleviates you from the hassle of maintaining the different dockerfiles.
+If you build your own images for third-party services such us Tomcat, MariaDB, RabbitMQ, etc., and the only difference from the image's point of view is the version of the package it bundles, then *set-square* alleviates you from the hassle of constantly maintaining almost-identical dockerfiles.

-*set-square* uses [dry-wit](https://github.com/rydnr/dry-wit), so it supports default values for variables.
+*set-square* uses [dry-wit](https://github.com/rydnr/dry-wit), and out-of-the-box it supports default values for variables.
 The user can easily choose which variables to override, and which don't.

 # Installation